We are now accepting applications for our May 2017 cohort.

 The online application includes questions about your personal, academic and professional background.
 To be considered for admission, you must have a bachelor's degree from a regionally accredited institution, or the recognized international equivalent of a U.S. bachelor's degree.
 While the Admissions Committee looks for candidates whose academic background demonstrates the capability to succeed in a rigorous graduate program, prior coursework in education is not required.

-The application includes three required essays, which allow the Admissions Committee to gain a deeper understanding of your past experiences and professional goals.
-In addition, the essays allow you to demonstrate the written communication skills that are critical for success in the program.
+The application includes a statement of purpose, which allows the Admissions Committee to gain a deeper understanding of your past experiences and professional goals.
+Applicants will also complete two short answer questions.
+In addition to providing information about your background, the essays allow you to demonstrate the written communication skills that are critical for success in the program.

 You will be asked to provide information about past employment and upload your most current resume or curriculum vitae (CV).